+"The power to determine what the policy of the law shall be rests with the Legislature ... and when it has expressed its will and established a new policy, courts are required to give effect to such policy."
+F. A. Straus & Co. v.
+Can.
+Pac.
+R. Co., 254 N.Y.
+407, 413-14 (1930); Farrington v.
+Pinckney, 1 N.Y.2d 74, 82 (1956).
+"This Court has repeatedly declined to interfere with the Legislature's policy choices as beyond the realm of judicial authority ...
+Where the Legislature has spoken, indicating its policy preferences, it is not for courts to superimpose their own."
+Morales v.
+County of Nassau, 94 N.Y.2d 218, 224 (1999).
+Accrual of breach of contract cause of action.
 "A breach of contract cause of action accrues at the time of the breach."
 Ely-Cruikshank v.
 Bank of Montreal, 81 N.Y.2d 399, 402 (1993).
-See also Britt v.
-Legal Aid Soc'y, 95 N.Y.2d 443 (2000); John J. Kassner & Co. v.
-City of N.Y., 46 N.Y.2d 544 (1979).
 "The statutory period of limitations begins to run from the time when liability for the wrong has arisen even though the injured party may be ignorant of the existence of the wrong or injury.
-This is so even though the result may at times be 'harsh and manifestly unfair, and creates an obvious injustice' because a contrary rule would be entirely dependent on the subjective equitable variations of different Judges and courts instead of the objective, reliable, predictable and relatively definitive rules that have long governed this aspect of commercial repose."
+This is so even though the result may at times be 'harsh and manifestly unfair and creates an obvious injustice' because a contrary rule would be entirely dependent on the subjective equitable variations of different Judges and courts instead of the objective, reliable, predictable and relatively definitive rules that have long governed this aspect of commercial repose."
 ACE Sec. v.
 DB Structured Products, 25 N.Y.3d 581, 594 (2015).
-Otherwise stated, enforcement is extremely time sensitive.